Aftermath of the Winter War: Soviet views

 In 1948, Stalin wrote in Falsifiers of History that "there could hardly be any doubt that the leading circles of Finland were in league with the Hitlerites and that they wanted to turn Finland into a springboard for Hitler Germany's attack on the U.S.S.R."
-Regarding the start of the war, Stalin also wrote, "In the war which the Finnish reactionaries started against the Soviet Union, Britain and France rendered the Finnish militarists every kind of assistance.
+Regarding the beginning of the war, Stalin wrote, "In the war which the Finnish reactionaries started against the Soviet Union, Britain and France rendered the Finnish militarists every kind of assistance.
 The Anglo-French ruling circles kept inciting the Finnish Government to continue hostilities."

-Nikita Khrushchev, who had been a party leader during the war, remembered later on: "In our war against the Finns we had an opportunity to choose the time and the place.
+Nikita Khrushchev, who had been a party leader during the war, reminisced later on: "In our war against the Finns we had an opportunity to choose the time and the place.
 We outnumbered our enemy, and we had all the time in the world to prepare for our operation.
 Yet even in these most favorable conditions it was only after great difficulty and enormous losses that we were finally able to win.
 A victory at such a cost was actually a moral defeat.
 Our people never knew that we had suffered a moral defeat, of course, because they were never told the truth.
 All of us—and Stalin first and foremost—sensed in our victory a defeat by the Finns.
 It was a dangerous defeat because it encouraged our enemies' conviction that the Soviet Union was a colossus with feet of clay."

-In 1994, the President of Russia, Boris Yeltsin, denounced the Winter War, agreeing that it was a war of aggression.
+In 1994, the President of Russia, Boris Yeltsin, denounced the Winter War, conceding that it was a war of aggression.